Caleb-Tan/Hivolts/README.md

 - isEmpty() - This method can be called whenever needed.
 It returns one of three numbers to represent if the coords given in the parameter are already taken by a mho, fence, or nothing.
 - moveMhos() - Used to call the moveTowards() method in the mho class for each mho.
 - resetCoord() -
 - gameOver() - In this method, there is a call to isEmpty to check if the player's coordinates are conflicting with a mho or fence's coordinates.
-If so, then
+If so, then the paintEndScreen() method is called to paint the end screen saying game over.
+However, if all mhos have died, then the paintEndScreen() method is still called but with the parameters to paint Congratulations.
+Finally, the timer is stopped.
+It is important to note that this method is called whenever the game is repainted, so there is a constant update.
+-